Nheko-Reborn/nheko/.github/ISSUE_TEMPLATE/bug_report.md

 ### System:

 - Nheko version: <!-- Get the version from the settings menu (bottom left corner)  -->
+- Profile used: <!-- If you are not using the default profile, mention it here -->
 - Installation method: <!-- AppImage, some repository, local build etc -->
 - Operating System:
 - Qt version: <!-- If you compiled it yourself -->